Benson516/CarND-Behavioral-Cloning-P3/writeup_proj_4.md

 ![alt text][image8]
 Fig. 9 Cropped and mirrored left image (`mirrored image_left`)

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.

-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+The preprocessing of data is integrated with the model using `Lambda` layer, which is defined to be the function `lambda x: x / 255.0 - 0.5`.

+The above augmentation happened in the data generator.
+For validation, I setup the generator for validation not to augment data because that the model performing well on augmented data is not necessary well on real drive.

+The original data has been shuffled and separated into training set and validation set with `6429` data in training set and `1607` data in validation set (`4:1`).
+Consider the augmentation during training, the total data size would be `6429*6=38574` data for training and `1607` data for validation.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs might be around 10 according to the curve of training-validation loss in Fig. 1.
+However, when testing the model for driving, this model failed at some corners.
+In this case, I simply train the model with more epoch (up to 30), and the model was significantly improved.

+I think that the reason for the model improved without lowering the loss might be that the data is not balanced.
+The turning event is far less then the event of going straight, so the high loss with turning data is not significant; however, it's these turning data teach the vehicle to turn.
+The simplest way to improve the model under unbalanced data is by training the network with more epoch.
+I don't worry about overfitting since I have dropout layer in network and have L2-regularization terms in loss.